Tim’s Multi-Day Hiking Gear List

 Cooking System

-• I don’t cook on the trail but instead boil water for rehydrating food and for two hot drinks a day so I want a compact efficient unit
+- I don’t cook on the trail but instead boil water for rehydrating food and for two hot drinks each day so I want a compact efficient unit

 Stove fuel: MSR ISOPro Canister fuel 110 grams